JoshC117/TempDemo/README.md

 ## Albert Prime

 #### Summary
 The github repo of our 301 capstone project.
+The current brief for the project can be found [here][current-spec].
 ##### Group Members
 * [Dimpho Mahoko]
 * [Jason van Hattum]